 When returning your On-Loan Octopus card, there is a small handling fee.
 And if the card is damaged or altered, there is a HK$30.00 charge, so don’t put any markings on the card.

-This article was first written by Emily Dickson in March, 2019.
-Last update by Holly Booth, June 2023.
+This article was first written by Emily Dickson in March, 2019 and updated by Holly Booth in June 2023.
+Last updated in March 2025.